Schelbert197/portfolio/_portfolio_featured/frontier.md

 mathjax: true
 ---
 ## Featured Video
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tb6XYFM1r3c?si=1y1yYJZhaTsBZS6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+**FINAL VIDEO GOES HERE**

 ## Project Overview
 ### Objective
-The goal of this project was to create an easy to use platform to assess the performance of robot frontier exploration algorithms in various environments with both full and limited field of view sensor data.
+The goal of this project was to create an easy to use platform to rapidly prototype the performance of robot frontier exploration algorithms in various environments with both full and limited field of view sensor data.
 Put simply, the question is **"if I change the way that my robot moves and 'sees', how does that affect it's ability to explore?"**.

-### Scope
+### Scope NO more scope...
+Think about the algorithms as examples but the main idea is making autonomous exploration accessible.
+Don't need to mention just slam_toolbox and nav2 as dependencies, they can also be any other map generation.
+Despite multiple frontier algorithms, there exist key points allowing frontier exploration.
-To make this approachable and easy to use, I chose to use common platforms and packages that are widely used in the robotics community.
+List and map these components rather than talking about scopre.
+Show the "tools" in the toolbox.
+6-7 line overview and video To make this approachable and easy to use, I chose to use common platforms and packages that are widely used in the robotics community.
 In this specific case, I used `slam_toolbox` for map generation, the Nav2 stack for path planning and execution, and differential drive robots like the Clearpath Jackal and Turtlebot3 for testing.
 I have written 5 methods of frontier exploration to exhibit and compare different behaviors in the robot.
 Details on each are given below [(skip ahead)]({{ site.url }}{{ site.baseurl }}/portfolio_featured/frontier/#frontier-node-decision-making-process)

 ### Output